Theory of Change

 An Urgent Need

-Our community is missing out on significant potential when only 49% of Charlotte fourth graders are proficient in math (2019 NAEP).
+Our community is missing out on significant potential when only 35% of fourth graders in the United States are proficient in math (2022 NAEP).
 Without intervention, scores tend to decline between 4th and 8th grade, as course difficulty increases.
 This is often a sign that students relied too heavily on memorized math facts in early years rather than understanding how numbers work.
 Math proficiency is critical for academic confidence, high school graduation, and post secondary and career options.
 All students can learn to understand numbers with targeted, hands-on practice, but teachers have limited capacity to give students one-on-one attention and not all families can afford private tutoring.

 A Powerful Resource